unrealwork/atsd-use-cases/DataShorts/EU_Debt_percap/README.md

   ON debt.entity = pop.entity AND debt.time = pop.time AND debt.tags = pop.tags
 WHERE date_format(time, 'yyyy') = 2005
   AND debt.entity = 'eurostat'
-  AND debt.tags.geo NOT LIKE 'Euro*'
+  AND debt.tags.geo NOT LIKE 'Euro%'
 ORDER BY debt.tags.geo
 ```